spryker/spryker-docs/docs/scu/dev/run-spryker-code-upgrader.md

   - /docs/paas-plus/dev/run-spryker-code-upgrader.html
 ---

+Spryker Code Upgrader runs automatically based on the [configured schedule](/docs/scu/dev/configure-spryker-code-upgrader.html).

-To manually trigger Spryker Code Upgrader, follow the steps:
+To manually trigger the Upgrader, follow the steps:

 1. In the Upgrader UI, go to **Projects**.
 2. On the **Projects** page, select **Spryker Code Upgrader**.